Morteux/AliceWorkshop/README.md

 ### To do
 - Show last version of Genshin supported.
 - Stats on most used characters, percentual presence of each character in meta, viable and funny.
+- Check if images exits locally.
+If not, get it from Ambr.

 ## Tab Archetypes
 ### To do